Follow This Old House online:

 Additional Services

 Some roofs require extra work beyond a basic tear-off and install.
 For example, you might need structural repairs to decking, rafters, or fascia if the underlying wood is rotted or damaged.
-Contractors may offer gutter work as an add-on or bundled service, saving you on costs if you need both services.
+Contractors may offer gutter work as an add-on or bundled service, saving you money if you need both.

 You may also need paint touch-ups and exterior trim repairs if the roof removal damages the surrounding surfaces.
 Warranty coverage is another key detail.
 Reputable contractors include clear terms about what’s covered by a warranty and for how long, which can vary based on your roof’s expected lifespan.
 Ask questions about these features before signing to ensure you’re comparing complete offers.

 A roof replacement is a major investment, which is why it’s important to hire a reputable contractor and know the signs of questionable practices.
-Recognizing the warning signs of problematic bids and hidden costs can help protect you from making an expensive mistake.
+Recognizing the warning signs of problematic bids and hidden costs can help you avoid an expensive mistake.

 Being an educated consumer means asking the right questions, reading the fine print, and understanding that the lowest price isn’t always the best deal.